+- Ensure progress report is finalized, signed, and completed in Clinic Note

+- On CALIPSO:

+- Submit all clock hours.

+- Complete self- evaluation

-- Ensure progress report is finalized, signed, and filed (by front office) - On CALIPSO: - Submit all clock hours - O Complete self-evaluation - Complete clinical educator evaluation (For off-campus and on-campus clinical educators including PSCG and Aud Block) - Check to make sure your video recording on CORS has stopped.
-Setting chosen when you initially set up video
+- Complete clinical educator evaluation

+- (For off---campus and on---campus clinical educators including PSCG and Aud Block)

+- Check to make sure your video recording on CORS has stopped.
+Setting chosen when you initially set up video.